Project Space Grantees

 Carolyn is a featured artist in the books: Sculpture, Artistry in Fiber, Volume 2, The Language of Making, Visual Voices from the Textile Study Group of New York, Knitting Art: 150 Innovative Works from 18 Contemporary Artists, and How to Be a Feminist Artist: Investigations from the Women’s Art Institute.
 Her work has also appeared in Surface Design Journal, Interweave Knits, and Jacquard, a publication of the Fondazione Arte della Seta Lisio in Italy.

-Kolman & Reeb Gallery will host Carolyn’s Project Space exhibition March 30 through May 11, 2024.
+Kolman & Reeb Gallery hosted Carolyn’s Project Space exhibition March 30 through May 11, 2024.

 Back to top